 - Relaxing faces

-How to add a new face to your Apple Watch
+Add a new face using your Apple Watch

 You can also customize a face directly from the watch.
 To do this, press down on the face until it shrinks in size and an Edit button appears.
-Tap the Edit button.
-Turn the Digital Crown to choose a different color or style.
+Tap the Edit button and turn the Digital Crown to choose a different color or style.
 Swipe the face to the left to see the Complications screen.
-Tap a specific complication and then turn the Digital Crown to change it (Figure B).
+Tap a specific complication and turn the Digital Crown to change it (Figure B).

 Simple Apple Watch faces

-Certain Apple Watch faces offer visuals, animations and other bells and whistles, but sometimes simplicity is best.
-If you’re looking just for a watch face where you can easily see the time at a glance, here are a few to consider.
+Several Apple Watch faces offer visuals, animations, and other bells and whistles, but sometimes simplicity is best.
+Here are a few to consider if you’re looking just for a watch face where you can easily see the time at a glance.

 The California face offers a clean look with a traditional analog time display with numerals in Arabic, Roman or other styles.
-The Simple style serves up a clean, basic, analog display.
-And the Typograph style displays large numerals so you can easily see them.
+The Simple style serves up a clean, primary, analog display, and the Typograph type displays large numerals so you can easily see them.

-But for a truly simple Apple Watch face, the Numerals displays a single bold number for the current time with three hands to indicate hours, minutes, and seconds.
 To set this up, scroll down the Face Gallery in the Watch app on your iPhone until you see the face for Numerals.
 Choose the color and style you prefer.
-This face offers just one complication that you can customize to see today’s date, the weather, reminders or other information.
-When ready, tap Add to add it as your current Apple Watch face (Figure C).
+This face offers just one complication you can customize to see today’s date, the weather, reminders or other information.
+When ready, tap Add to add it to your current Apple Watch face (Figure G).

 Time zone faces

-The GMT face displays your local time in the inner part of the dial and the time for a different zone in the outer part of the dial.
+The GMT face displays your local time in the inner part of the dial and the time for a different zone in the outer part.
 To set the different time zone, tap the watch face and turn the Digital Crown until you find the zone you want to view.
 Tap the checkmark.
 Now the outer ring will show you the time in that region.

-But watchOS 8 offers a face known as World Time, which can reveal the time in all 24 zones around the world.
+WatchOS 9 offers a face known as World Time, which can reveal the time in all 24 zones worldwide.

 First, make sure you’re running the latest version of watchOS.
 Next, open the Face Gallery on your iPhone’s Watch app.
 The World Time appears at the top of the screen under New Watch Faces and toward the bottom of the screen as part of the alphabetical list.
 Choose the color and style you wish to apply to the face.
-You can also customize any of the four complications that appear at the four corners.
-Tap Add.
-The World Time appears among your displayed Apple Watch faces.
+You can also customize any of the four complications at the four corners.

-The inner dial shows you the time in your current zone with an analog or digital display.
-The outer dial shows the time in each zone around the world in military, or 24-hour time (Figure D).
+The inner dial shows the time in your current zone with an analog or digital display.
+The outer dial shows the time in each zone worldwide in military or 24-hour time (Figure K).

 Busy watch faces

-The Count Up, GMT, Modular faces let you add up to five different complications.
-The California face can sport seven different complications.
-But the Infograph face has them all beat by allowing a whopping eight different complications to supplement the time and date.
+The Count Up, GMT, and Modular faces let you add up to five different complications, and the California face can sport seven different complications, but the Infograph face has them all beat by allowing a whopping eight different complications to supplement the time and date.

 From the Face Gallery in the phone app, swipe down to and tap the Infograph face.
 Choose your favorite color.
 Then tap each of the complications to select the information you want to see.
 Add the face.
-The different complications appear in the four corners of the face as well as in a series of small dials in the center (Figure E).
+The different complications appear in the four corners of the face and a series of small dials in the center (Figure L).

 Sometimes you just need to unwind from the daily grind.
 For that, you can turn to watch faces that encourage you to relax.

 The Breathe face offers quick access to the Breathe app, which helps you breathe in and out for a short duration as a way to calm yourself.
-The Artist face displays a gentle drawing of a face, which you can tap to transform it into a different image.
-And the Fire and Water face displays a changing animated image of fire and water interacting with each other to create a peaceful effect.
+The face displays a gentle drawing of a face, which you can tap to transform into a different image.
+And the Fire and Water face displays a changing animated image of fire and water interacting to create a peaceful effect.

-But one particularly relaxing Apple Watch face is Kaleidoscope, which displays a series of slowly moving kaleidoscopic images soothing to watch.
 From the Face Gallery in the Watch app, tap the Kaleidoscope face.
 Choose the image you wish to see.
 You can even add one of your own photos.
 Select a style and add complications if you wish.
-Add the face and watch the image change when you need a break from the daily grind (Figure F).
+Add the face and watch the image change when you need a break (Figure M).

 Finally, to find Apple Watch faces and Apple Watch face apps from third parties, open the App Store, either on your iPhone or directly on your Apple Watch.
-Search for the term “watch faces,” and you’ll find several apps, some paid and some free, that offer their own faces for your Apple Watch.
+Search for the term “watch faces,” and you’ll find several paid and some free apps that offer their own faces for your Apple Watch.